Call Before You Dig

 Call 811 First—It's the Law

-Call 811 at least 2-10 business days prior to digging to have underground pipes, wires, and equipment located and marked for free.
+Call 811 at least 3 and no more than 10 business days prior to digging to have underground pipes, wires, and equipment located and marked for free.

 Digging projects include:

 - Planting a tree

 - Doing any kind of home, garage, or deck construction